 Without identifying the source, staff inform an applicant of comments about the applicant that were not included in the bar survey comments forwarded to the applicant.

-Immediately before interviewing an applicant, the Council convenes briefly in executive session and each Council member discloses to other Council members any relevant information known or communicated to the Council member about the applicant that other members may not know.
+Immediately before interviewing an applicant, the Council convenes briefly in executive session and each Council member discloses to other Council members any relevant information known or communicated to the Council member about the applicant.
 Members disclose conversations the member has had with an applicant about a past or present judicial application.

 An interview usually lasts about forty-five minutes.

 The interview is preceded by an introduction of the applicant to all Council members and any Council staff present.
-The chief justice typically begins the interview by asking the applicant to provide an opening statement concerning the applicant’s interest in and qualifications for the position.
+The chief justice typically begins the interview by asking the applicant to provide an opening statement concerning the applicant’s interest in and qualifications for the position(s).
 Each Council member is then given an opportunity to question the applicant.
 After all Council members have completed the first round of questioning, any Council member may ask additional questions.
-The chief justice then has an opportunity to ask questions.
-At the conclusion of the interview, applicants may make a brief closing statement and address any matters not raised during the interview.
+The chief justice also has an opportunity to ask questions.
+At the conclusion of the interview, and when time permits, applicants may make a brief closing statement and address any matters not raised during the interview.

 Members will not ask questions designed to elicit views on issues likely to be litigated before the applicant, if appointed.
 Nor will Council members ask about an applicant's political affiliations, religious beliefs, or other “prohibited considerations” listed in its bylaws, except when reliable evidence or the applicant's own testimony suggests that questions relating to these topics may be reasonably necessary to address specific concerns about the applicant's qualifications.
-Thus, for example, if the Council received credible and specific information indicating that an applicant's actions on the bench might be influenced by religious bias, Council members could pursue the issue to ensure that the applicant would be able to act fairly and impartially as a judge.
+Thus, for example, if the Council received credible and specific information indicating that an applicant's actions on the bench might be influenced by religious bias, Council members could ask questions about the applicant’s ability to act fairly and impartially as a judge.
 Similarly, if an applicant made statements about having strong political affiliations or views, Council members could ask follow-up questions to confirm that these affiliations and views would not carry over to the applicant's judicial performance.

 When questioning an applicant about information received from a source who was promised confidentiality, Council members phrase their questions to avoid revealing the confidential source's identity, and the Council will not otherwise disclose the source to the applicant during the interview or at any other time.
 When a Council member asks a question concerning unfavorable information received from a confidential or anonymous source and it appears that the confidentiality or anonymity of the Council's source might impair the applicant's ability to answer the question, the applicant's inability to respond fully will be taken into account.
 If the applicant can shed any light on the allegation, the Council will consider the applicant's explanation; if not, the applicant's failure to explain will have no negative effect on the Council's decision.
 An applicant who is asked such a question has no “burden” to defend against the confidential or anonymous allegation; and the mere fact that a Council member asks about a confidential or anonymous allegation does not imply that the Council member or the Council as a whole assume that the allegation is true.
 Although Council members may ask such questions to determine if the applicant might be able to shed light on the issue, members always bear in mind that, ultimately, anonymous allegations cannot be held against an applicant unless they are corroborated, independently substantiated, or acknowledged by the applicant.